scorelab/LabelLab/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![License](https://img.shields.io/badge/API-16%2B-green.svg)](https://android-arsenal.com/api?level=16)

 LabelLab is an image analyzing and classification platform.
-The application should allow users to upload batches of images and classify them with labels.
-It will also have the features to run classifications against a trained model.
+It allows users to upload batches of images and classify them with labels.
+It also has the features to run classifications against a trained model.
 LabelLab also has a user project management component as well as an image analyzing component.

 #### Apache 2.0 Licence

-Apache 2.0.
 See the [LICENSE](https://github.com/scorelab/LabelLab/blob/master/LICENSE) file for details.

 ## User Guide